Oil market on alert as Iran sanctions hit

 "If prices start to rise again or another major producer has difficulties, it could put pressure on the US and lead to new exemptions," said Fabiani.

 The other major oil producing countries are expected to ramp up production to try and compensate for Iran's anticipated decline in output.

 But in doing so, they run the risk of hampering their ability to react to any future crises.

 Saudi Arabia, the world's largest exporter, has claimed that it can respond to the Iranian shortfall, but some market players are wondering whether the kingdom is exhausting its capacities.

 "Saudi Arabia can produce 12 million barrels a day, but only if it invests," said Hancock, noting that the country currently produces just under 11 million barrels a day.

 He believes that Riyadh can currently only rely on 300,000 barrels per day of spare capacity, the extraction of which can be launched in fewer than 30 days.

-"The mantra right now is to go to Saudi Arabia but its production has remained flat at around 10 or 10.2 million barrels a day," said Samir Madani, an analyst at Tanker Trackers, which specialises in satellite tanker tracking.
+"The mantra right now is to go to Saudi Arabia but its exports have remained flat at around 10 or 10.2 million barrels a day," said Samir Madani, an analyst at Tanker Trackers, which specialises in satellite tanker tracking.

-"The big increase right now (in exports) is Iraq at 4.2 million, which I've never seen before," he added.
+"The big increase right now is Iraq at 4.2 million, which I've never seen before," he added.